Ubanna/rm_ml/README.md

 ## PREDICTING PROPERTY PRICES IN LAGOS STATE - WEB APPLICATION USING REACT, FLASK AND AWS

-This website is powered by my machine learning model for predicting properties in lagos state [machine learning model](https://github.com/Ubanna/lagos_properties_ml)
+This website is powered by my machine learning model for predicting property prices in lagos state [machine learning model](https://github.com/Ubanna/lagos_properties_ml)

+Link to the website - http://ec2-18-191-248-7.us-east-2.compute.amazonaws.com

 ### For front-end - React